THE WORLD'S BIGGEST COLLECTION

 With no social media to attract interest we initially struggled to gain momentum, getting just enough money together for adverts in a couple of popular football magazines.
 But thankfully it worked, helping us to find some loyal and enthusiastic customers, without whom we’d have likely failed.
 Our days were spent relentlessly buying new stock, with a growing ambition to have a least one item for every recognised team, however obscure.

 By the end of 2007 rails were packed into every room, and the daily journey to the post office that started out with just a handful of orders had grown to a full mail sack.
-We were fortunate to acquire some amazing shirts in the early days, in particular the Johan Cruyff Washington Dips and Joe Royle Man City League Cup Final jerseys pictured above.
-It’s even more fascinating to think that we haven’t had our hands on another Cruyff shirt since!
+We were fortunate to acquire some amazing shirts in the early days, in particular the Johan Cruyff Washington Dips and Joe Royle Man City League Cup Final jerseys pictured on the right.
+It’s even more fascinating to think that we haven’t had our hands on another Cruyff shirt since.

 With a solid foundation we finally moved into our first office space in the city centre in 2008, and not long after launched a new clearance category which featured items from brands such as Lotto and Joma.
 Our mantra became, ‘Who wouldn’t want a pink Palermo shirt for £12.99!’ as we redefined our vision of the business to try and offer something for everyone.